-Any instances of Member contact with Taxi Licensing are still being monitored and reported to Committee, if the Monitoring Officer has had to intervene.
+Any Member contact with Taxi Licensing is still being reported to the Monitoring Officer and I am happy to say that there were no instances that required reporting to the Standards Committee.

-Finally, I would like to thank all Independent, and Elected Members of the Standards Committee and the Council Officers who support its work.
+I would like to finish by thanking the Independent, and Elected Members of the Standards Committee for supporting its work.